-Integrated Pest Management (IPM), the methodology used in all U-M buildings, is an ecological approach to pest management.
+Integrated Pest Management (IPM), the methodology used in all University of Michigan (U-M) buildings, is an ecological approach to pest management.
 All available techniques are used to reduce pest populations to acceptable levels while minimizing the potential impact of pesticides upon people and the environment.
 Pests are defined as any unwanted insect, rodent, nematode, fungus, weed, or other animal, plant, or microorganism.

 If you use a non-UM pest control company, contact the Plant Building Services Pest Management Team at (734) 647-1144 to coordinate pest management efforts between Plant Building Services Pest Management Team and the non-UM pest control company.

 NOTE: The non-UM pest control company must be licensed through the State of Michigan.

 Standard Operating Procedures, Guidelines, and Manuals

 - Cholinesterase Testing Referral Form for University of Michigan Employees on a Walk-In Basis

 Medical Surveillance Program

 All pesticide applicators using cholinesterase inhibiting pesticide products in their work environment have a Medical Surveillance Program available and are encouraged to use it.
 To use the Medical Surveillance Program, you will need to:

 - Have a baseline blood sample collected